 - CLEANING – Scrub all surfaces (and inside cabinets and drawers) with soap and water.
 You can also use an alkaline cleaner, which neutralizes the acid that’s found in soot to help cut down on the smoky smell.
 Counteractants—chemicals used to break up smoke molecules to eliminate odours—may be used, but it’s best left to the professionals to handle such products.

 - LAUNDRY – Wash all bedding, clothing, curtains, and items that can be machine washed with an alkaline cleaner (you may have to wash items more than once).
 Delicate fabrics will need to be professionally dry cleaned by someone who is familiar with articles that have smoke damage.
 Only use washers and dryers that haven’t been exposed to smoke or experienced significant fire damage.

 Professional smoke removal and restoration companies will perform a thorough cleanup using industrial-grade products and equipment, such as dry cleaning soot sponges to remove loose soot and specialized vacuum filters to clean carpet and upholstery.

 Prolonged Smoke Damage

-Fire damage is tricky because some signs are apparent—such as discoloration on walls and ceilings and dark stains from smoke on surfaces—but others are not, such as odors trapped in hidden places.
-Air conditioner vents, the space behind walls and the outside walls of your home are all areas where ash and soot can be deposited and continue to cause damage if they aren’t taken care of in a timely manner.
+Fire damage is tricky because some signs are apparent—such as discoloration on walls and ceilings and dark stains from smoke on surfaces—but others are not, such as odours trapped in hidden places.
+Air conditioner vents, the space behind walls, and the outside walls of your home are all areas where ash and soot can be deposited and continue to cause damage if they aren’t taken care of in a timely manner.